 - Rule 5 Children who live in the priority area for whom it is their nearest Hertfordshire maintained school or academy that is non-faith, co-educational and non-partially selective.
 Note: Non-partially selective means that the school does not offer any places based on academic ability. - Rule 6 The allocation of 30 places for children whose permanent address is in Hatfield will be allocated (Hatfield is defined by the administrative town boundary).
-If there are more applications than places available, allocations will be made on a random basis.
+If there are more applications than places available, allocations will be made on a random basis. - Rule 7 Children who live in the priority area who live nearest to the school.

-Rule 7 Children who live in the priority area who live nearest to the school.
+1 Children previously looked after are those children adopted or with a special guardianship order or child arrangements order.

-&lt;sup>1 Children previously looked after are those children adopted or with a special guardianship order or child arrangements order.
-A sibling link will not be recognised for children living temporarily in the same house, for example a child who usually lives with one parent but has temporarily moved or a looked after child in a respite placement or very short term or bridging foster placement.
+2 A sibling link will not be recognised for children living temporarily in the same house, for example a child who usually lives with one parent but has temporarily moved or a looked after child in a respite placement or very short term or bridging foster placement.

-Reviewed by: S&A Committee Issue date: Review date Responsible SLT member: Merry John January 2022 N/A Policy reference SS-POL-SAA-010 Page 4 of 7
+Reviewed by: S&A Committee Issue deter Review date Reviewed by.
+S&A Committee Issue date: Keview date Responsible SLT member: Merry John January 2023 N/A Policy reference SS-POL-SAA-010 Page 4 of 8